 New Statesman – This won’t hurt a bit: the cultural history of pain

 The Atlantic – Did Neanderthals Have Souls?

-Jumping to conclusions in paleoanthropology; imagining ancient times; modern human-neanderthal sex
+Jumping to conclusions in paleoanthropology; imagining ancient times; anatomically modern human-neanderthal sex

 John Hawks – Why I’m skeptical about Lucy in the skyfall

 Scientific American – Artistic Depictions of Dinosaurs Have Undergone Two Revolutions